shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_APIv3Filter.md

 Keystone Havana Stable Release.

 ####Application Description
-Keystone's paste deploy configuration file.
-In this report we look into the filters for the api_v3 pipleline.
+Keystone consist of WSGI application.
+We look into the filters for the api_v3 pipleline.

 ####Additional Info